Updated March 18, 2026

 SEK 1,500 (~€134)

-All SL transport — Tunnelbana metro, buses, trams, commuter trains
+All SL transport — Tunnelbana metro (turnstile-controlled), buses, trams (Djurgårdslinjen and others), commuter trains (pendeltåg), and some ferry routes throughout Stockholm County.

 How to avoid